IamFoka/-HandwrittenDigitRecognizer/README.md

 # -HandwrittenDigitRecognizer
-A handwritten digit recognizer that use a Convolutional Neural Network, written on python.
+A handwritten digit recognizer that use a Convolutional Neural Network, written on python, ans trained with the MNIST data-set.

 ## Getting Started
 **First you'll need to install:**